 Phase 1 Habitat Surveys

 These surveys identify habitats and features on a site that may constrain the development.
 The survey evaluates the potential of these habitats to support protected species, such as bats, reptiles, badgers, otters, etc. A data trawl is usually undertaken in conjunction with the survey, using information from a Local Biodiversity Record Centre.
 If the site is assessed as having a low wildlife interest, no further surveys may be needed.
-If necessary, clients are then advised to undertake more detailed specialist studies.
+If necessary, clients are then advised to undertake targeted protected species surveys.
+Appropriate mitigation is then advised so that negative impacts on protected species can be avoided.
+Examples of mitigation include avoiding key areas of important wildlife habitat, designing buffer zones around turbine placements and translocations of protected species.

 A bat survey will establish the presence or likely absence of bat roosts within trees and buildings, and identify bat activity (including key commuting and foraging routes).
 This information is then used to provide appropriate recommendations for mitigation and enhancement of the site.